History Behind the Three Regions of North Carolina

 History

 Eventually, highland Scots also made their way here, with the first group arriving in 1739.
-In the following years, more settlers came, where they developed present-day Anson, Fayetteville, Cumberland, Bladen, Home, Moore, Harnett, Robeson, Richmond, Scotland, and Sampson Counties.
+In the following years, more settlers came, and they developed present-day Anson, Fayetteville, Cumberland, Bladen, Home, Moore, Harnett, Robeson, Richmond, Scotland, and Sampson Counties.

 NC Coastal Region Cities